PowerCenter All Products

 Group Membership Attribute

 Name of the attribute that contains group membership information for a user.
 This is the attribute in the LDAP group object that contains the DNs of the users or groups who are members of a group.
-For example, member or memberof.
+For example,

 Maximum number of user accounts to import into a security domain.
 For example, if the value is set to 100, you can import a maximum of 100 user accounts into the security domain.